 This information is provided for general and educational purposes only; it is not intended to provide a recommendation or solicitation for any specific investment product, strategy, plan feature or other purposes including legal, tax or investment advice.
 The information herein is not intended to be used, and cannot be used by any taxpayer, for the purposes of avoiding tax penalties.
-Taxpayers should seek advice based on their own evaluation based upon your needs and objectives.
+Taxpayers should seek advice based on their own circumstances from a tax advisor.
+Please schedule a meeting for a personalized evaluation based upon your needs and objectives.
 Not available in all states.